-2.1.
-Project
+2.1 Project

-In 2014, the Pacific Northwest Railroad Archive was awarded a 4Culture Heritage Collection Care grant to develop a Sustainable Digital Archive Plan.
-The aim is to develop a framework of technical requirements and processes, based on best practices, for assuring the long-term preservation, management and discoverability of the PNRA's and its partner Railroad History Organization (RHO) digital collections.
-This document is the product of the first phase of this project.
-The following work was completed September 2015-June 2016.
+In 2014, the Pacific Northwest Railroad Archive was awarded a 4Culture Heritage Collection Care grant to develop a sustainable Digital Archive Plan (DAP).
+The aim was to develop a framework of technical requirements and processes, based on best practices, for assuring the long-term preservation, management and discoverability of the PNRA's and its partner Railroad History Organization (RHO) digital collections.
+This document was created during the first phase of this project, and was updated at the conclusion of the second phase, parts A and B. The following work was completed August 2016-August 2018.